hadcomfort/hadcomfort.github.io/faq.md

 Selection is made from the highest three available eligibles on the certificate.
 (See OPM Vet Guide, 'Chapter 2: Preference in Competitive Examinations' and 'The "Rule of Three" and Veteran pass overs').

 ### How is preference applied when an agency uses Category Rating?
-Under category rating, applicants meeting minimum qualifications are placed into two or more pre-defined quality categories (e.g., "Best Qualified," "Well Qualified") instead of being ranked by numerical score.
+Under [Category Rating](./glossary.md#category-rating), applicants meeting minimum qualifications are placed into two or more pre-defined quality categories (e.g., "Best Qualified," "Well Qualified") instead of being ranked by numerical score.
 *   Preference eligibles are listed ahead of non-preference eligibles *within each quality category*.
 *   Veterans' preference is absolute within each category.
 An agency cannot select a non-preference eligible from a category if there are preference eligibles in the same or a higher category, unless pass-over procedures are followed.
 (See OPM Vet Guide, 'Chapter 2: Filling a Position Through the Competitive Examining Process, Category Rating').